Home / The ETF Showdown: SCHD vs. VIG vs. DGRO (Strategic Analysis)

 The Fundamental Fortress

 The Catch: Strict valuation screens often exclude Tech (Microsoft, Apple) because their yields are too low.
+It is a "Deep Value" fund.

 🚀